-At your first prenatal care checkup, ask your health care provider if exercise during pregnancy is safe for you.
+At your first prenatal care checkup, ask your health care provider whether exercise during pregnancy is safe for you.

-Healthy pregnant women need at least 2½ hours of aerobic activity, like walking or swimming, each week.
+Healthy pregnant women need at least 2½ hours of aerobic activity, such as walking or swimming, each week.

 Regular physical activity can help reduce your risk of pregnancy complications and ease pregnancy discomforts, like back pain.

-Some activities, like basketball, hot yoga, downhill skiing, horseback riding and scuba diving, aren’t safe during pregnancy.
+Some activities, such as basketball, hot yoga, downhill skiing, horseback riding and scuba diving, aren’t safe during pregnancy.

 Is it safe to exercise during pregnancy?

 Talk to your health care provider about exercising during pregnancy.
 For most pregnant women, exercising is safe and healthy for you and your baby.

 If you and your pregnancy are healthy, exercise won’t increase your risk of having a miscarriage (when a baby dies in the womb before 20 weeks of pregnancy), a premature baby (born before 37 weeks of pregnancy) or a baby born with low birthweight (less than 5 pounds, 8 ounces).

 How much exercise do you need during pregnancy?